grpc/proposal/A93-xds-ext-proc.md

           The serialized message body.
         - [end_of_stream](https://github.com/envoyproxy/envoy/blob/564612e32eafc10a7a7fd490cdb5cc7149e5802b/api/envoy/service/ext_proc/v3/external_processor.proto#L424C8-L424C21):
           If true, indicates that a half-close should be sent after the message.
 Honored only on client-to-server messages.
+If the server sets this but the client has not yet sent a half-close on the data plane RPC, then the ext_proc filter will need to read and discard subsequent messages that the client sends on the stream.
         - end_of_stream_without_message (new field being added in https://github.com/envoyproxy/envoy/pull/38753): Will be set to true to indicate a half-close with no message to send.